What Is Gum Disease?

 See us for a full exam and consultation

 If you think you may have gum disease or are concerned that earlier gum treatment has not gotten your periodontitis under control, come see us.
-Dr. Setya, or Dr. Bergman, or Dr. Crowley will conduct a full examination and determine the extent of any gum disease.
+Dr. Setya, or Dr. Bergman, or Dr. Reshad will conduct a full examination and determine the extent of any gum disease.
 They will present their findings to you so you understand exactly what is happening.
 They will formulate a treatment plan and will discuss your treatment options and answer any questions.

 To make an appointment, call 949-482-6089 or click here to request an appointment online.